Artifact of the Month

 Bruce Vaughan has this to say about the kinetoscope:

-To learn more about Thomas Edison and his kinetoscope, visit these websites:
+To learn more about Thomas Edison and his kinetoscope, visit: